Ezequiel92/GalaxyInspector/docs/src/api/auxiliary_functions.md

 These functions are used internally and none are exported.

-This auxiliary functions do not depend on the specifics of the simulation code.
+These functions may depend on the particulars of the simulation code (e.g. units).

 ---